A Little Secret (and a Thin Book) to Help You Sell More

 You know the thing with memories – they are created, they are saved and they can be “reloaded”.
 On a recent trip with Pipedrive to Mountain View CA in the Unites States (Y Combinator interview), I had a chance to relive some of my own memories from the year 2000.
 That year, I was working in San Jose area as a door-to-door salesman with Southwestern Company for 3 months over the summer.
-I showed (and sold ) books which were designed to help kids with homework.
+I showed (and sold) books that were designed to help kids with homework.

 My work schedule for 12 weeks in Los Gatos CA was the following: wake-up at 5:45 am, cold shower, 7:00 am breakfast at Denny’s, 7:59 am knock on the first door of the day, and 9:30 pm I left the last house.
 I got back to my “headquarters” (knocked on doors to find this before the first week) around 10:15 pm, had a late dinner and crashed into bed at 11:00 pm.
 That’s 13,5 hours of selling and 7 hours of sleeping per any given day, 6 days a week.
 Oh yeah, Sunday was sort of a “day off” – we had a sales meeting at 10:00 am and had an hour or two to hang out with our team-mates.

 Going Hard after Sales, Emotions Always Run High

 I have strong glimpses of memories from this period:

 - bursting into tears in the morning shower before the first week started and I realized fully what I am about to undertake (“Why did I choose to come here?!”);

 - sending three fastest ever knocks on the door of my very first house … and running away from the house 3 seconds after, justifying to myself “they were not at home”;

 - being surprised to the bone when one woman decided to buy and became my first customer;